Vincom Retail to retain name, new shareholders to boost company growth: AGM

 Vincom Retail will remove education-related business segments from its registration, the meeting heard.

-An item of note approved at the meeting was the removal of Thai Thi Thanh Hai and Le Mai Lan, who resigned as members of the Board of Directors.
+An item of note approved at the meeting was the removal of Thai Thi Thanh Hai and Le Mai Lan, who resigned as members of the board of directors.

-Nguyen Hoai Nam was elected as a member of the board of directors for the 2023–2028 term.
+Nguyen Hoai Nam was elected as a board member for the 2023–2028 term.

-Nam, 54, is a Business Administration graduate of the University of Southern California (the U.S.).
+Nam, 54, is a business administration graduate of the University of Southern California (the U.S.).
 He began working as a sales director for 3C Corporation in 1992 before becoming TTT Corporation's chief financial officer and Viet Au Investment's managing director.
 In 2006, he became a director with Berjaya Group, one of Malaysia's leading multi-industry firms.

-The election of Nam to the Vincom Retail Board of Directors came after Vingroup signed an agreement on March 17 to sell its entire 100% stake of Sai Dong Urban Development and Investment JSC (SDI).
 SDI holds more than 99% of the charter capital of Sado Trading Commercial JSC, the main stakeholder who owns 40.5% of Vincom Retail's capital.
 Thus, Sado and Vincom Retail are no longer Vingroup subsidiaries.

 According to SDI's revised business registration, four enterprises in Ho Chi Minh City purchased a total of 55% of the company's shares on April 4.
 Vingroup and its subsidiaries continue to hold approximately 45% of the remaining shares.
 Of the figure, Vingroup directly owns 15.7%, while Ngoc Viet Company (a 99% Vingroup-owned firm) owns 29.2%, Vincom Security Services Company Limited and Vinbus each own 0.006% of the company's stock.